 Effects on the Community, Society, and Planet

-Our bodies are amazing in that they continuously strive to maintain balance – or equilibrium – internally, even when faced with external changes.
-This concept of equanimity (homeostasis) can be applied to our physiological system through healthy diet and lifestyle, our mental well-being through practices like meditation, and to our bodies through yoga or other disciplines.
+Our bodies are amazing in that they continuously strive to maintain balance – or equilibrium – internally.
+Even when faced with external changes.
+This concept of equanimity (homeostasis) can be applied to our physiological system through healthy diet and lifestyle.
+It can also be applied to our mental well-being through practices like meditation.
+Our bodies adapt in positive ways through yoga, exercise, and other disciplines.
 Homeostasis is also something that communities, and nations, strive for.

 There is a constant dynamic tension between homeostasis and creative change.
 Too much change at once can disrupt internal balance.
 Too little change can lead to stagnation. – Psychology Today

-Now that we understand the ways that adaptogens can bring balance to our body, mind, and spirit, how does this translate to our community, society, and planet?
+We understand that adaptogens can bring balance to our body, mind, and spirit.
+Now how does this translate to our community, society, and planet?
 We know that the world is inflamed with fear and stress, that many people have lost their connection to balance.

-When we take care of ourselves through healthy diet, meditationyogatime in nature, along with many other practices, we become balanced and more able to adapt to changing times.
-Each of us is also becoming more aware of the ways that we influence, and are influenced by, our friends and social relations.
+When we take care of ourselves through healthy diet, meditationyogatime in nature, along with many other practices, we become balanced and able to adapt.
+We are also becoming more aware of the ways that we influence, and are influenced by, our friends and community.

-World peace, and global homeostasis for humans, will only happen on an individual basis from within.
-Individually we can find communities dedicated to this process and together we can apply an adaptogenic property onto global affairs to restore balance.
+World peace, and global homeostasis for humans, begins on an individual basis from within.
+Individually we can find communities dedicated to this process.
+Together we can apply an adaptogenic philosophy onto global affairs to restore balance.
+By promoting physical health, mental resilience, and sustainable living, adaptogens can contribute to a healthier, more harmonious society.
+Healthy individuals are empowered to thrive and communities are strengthened when we take this approach.

 Jacob Devaney